tashijha2003-dotcom/nhs-hes-admission-outcomes/README.md

 ### Figure 1.
 Mean Length of Stay by Ethnic Category

-The figure below shows the top 15 ethnic categories ranked by mean length of hospital stay.

 ![Mean length of stay by ethnic category](mean_los_by_ethnicity_top15.png)

+The figure shows the top 15 ethnic categories ranked by mean length of hospital stay.

 ---